ChrisBeddome/animatrium_studio/README.md

-# tunez.
+# Clay with Tass

-clay with tass is an ecommerce application built with nextJS
+Clay with Tass is an ecommerce application built with nextJS

 ## Installation